Jeremy Spencer: After Fleetwood Mac

 Spencer and his then-wife Fiona moved to the US to settle with the Children of God.
 He soon formed a new band within the organisation and played free concerts around the country.
 An album was recorded, Jeremy Spencer and the Children, although without commercial success.
 In contrast to his commercially successful period, relatively little is known about this period of his life, but he travelled the world recording a considerable amount of music for the purposes of the organization.
 He moved to Brazil in 1975 and then to Italy in 1977.

 In 1978 a member of the Children of God hired Martin and Steven Machat to represent Spencer and his new band.
 The Machats then secured them a major record deal with Atlantic Records in New York.
 In 1978–79 the newly formed Jeremy Spencer Band recorded the album Flee, which had a little commercial success.
 During the 1980s Spencer lived in the Philippines before working in India in the 1990s, holding charity concerts.
+In the second half of the 80s into the early 90s, a large number of albums from the Children of God band (renamed The Family in the 1980s) featuring Spencer were released during this time.
+These recordings were released under the names "The Family" and "Family of Love" and are often retrospectively credited to "Heaven's Magic" and "Family International".

 He later lived in Ireland and then Germany and still works for the Children of God (now called the Family International), mainly as a book illustrator and story writer.
 He has continued to play music, often for his own amusement or in small settings, but also has appeared more often at various blues and gospel conventions.
 In 2006 he released the album Precious Little, recorded in Norway.
 The album showed a return to the blues and the slide guitar style that he became famous for while he was with Fleetwood Mac.

 Spencer was inducted into the Rock and Roll Hall of Fame in 1998 for his past work as a member of Fleetwood Mac.